mintproject/mic/docs/model_configuration/02-pre-steps.md

 ### Obtain GitHub Token

 To push your code, you must generate a GitHub Token.
+Instructions for this can be found [here](../configure.md#GitHubCreds)

 !!! note
     A documentation